ilazoja/project-plus-memory-tools/netplay_music_player/README.md

 pplus_netplay_music_player.py

 If foobar2000 is installed and the P+ sound folder is found, then it will hook onto P+ Dolphin as soon as the game loads.
-On the P+ Netplay, check 'Client Side Music Off' to turn off in game music.
+On the P+ Netplay window, check 'Client Side Music Off' to turn off in game music.

 Left/right arrows adjust the music volume (up/down is used by P+ Dolphin to adjust volume in game).
 Press Q at any time to quit the application